kenkool23/Patra_corp/README.md

    - Variable.json contains variables to be used by packer.
    - Tomcat_install.sh contains scripts to pre-install Tomcat server in the image that will host the web application.
 This script will be invoked by Packer.

-# The Terraform file contains codes that will build the infracture: 2 EC2 servers, ELB, Autoscaling Group.
-The AMI will be obtained from Packer build.
-Note that Packer AMI output will be used dynamically as input to the Terraform.
-Run <terraform apply> to deploy the infrastructure.
+# The Terraform file contains codes that will build the infracture:  EC2 servers (with simple scaling policy), ELB, Autoscaling Group.
+The image that will be used to launch this servers will be obtained from Packer built output.
+Note that Packer AMI output will be obtained dynamically as input to the Terraform.
+Run 'terraform apply' to deploy the infrastructure.
 # The Ansible file (Playbook) will be used by PACKER to deploy monitoring agents (Datadog) and other packages.
 # .github contains the CI/CD code the will trigger a build and deployment whenever there is any code change in the source code.
 Github action is used for CI/CD pipeline.